 Michelle Robertson is from Winnipeg, Manitoba.
 Her musical life began with piano duets played alongside her mother, and by the age of seven, she was composing her own songs.
 During her high school years, she started learning the clarinet and later the alto saxophone.
 In 2003, Michelle received a joint diploma in Music Industry and Performance and Recording Arts at the College of North Atlantic in Stephenville, Newfoundland.
 In 2010, she entered Memorial University to complete her Bachelor's in Folklore with a minor in Music and Culture.
 Among her many research interests are North American popular music, the music industry, sound production and identity, urban ethnomusicology, women and song, and Canadiana.

-Damien Laframboise is a PhD candidate in ethnomusicology at Memorial University.
+Damien Laframboise is a PhD student in ethnomusicology at Memorial University.
 He holds a double-concentration honours BA from Laurentian University in music and Italian studies and an MMus from Western University in solo piano performance and literature.
 His present research interests include the role of music in relation to issues of cultural identity and authenticity, and the uses of music in ethnic integration and dissemination of Canada's immigrant groups, with specific interest in Ontario's Italian-Canadian communities.

 Vanessa Shalton is from Timmins, Ontario.
 She has completed a BA in humanities with concentration in music at Laurentian University in Sudbury, Ontario.
 Her studies focused primarily on piano performance, folklore, and religious studies.
 Currently a first-year MA student in ethnomusicology, her research interests include French-Canadian folk music, specifically the state of transmission of the Franco-Ontarian folk song.